Dental crowns are a versatile, durable, long-lasting general dentistry solution for damaged, weak teeth.

 There are several types of materials used to make a dental tooth crown.
 Variables like the condition of your tooth, your dentist’s preferred materials, any metal allergies, budget, and smile goals are taken into consideration when settling on the best dental crown for your problem.
 Common types of tooth crowns include:

 If a tooth is unsightly or is causing you pain or discomfort, it’s time to get it fixed.
-Dental crowns are a viable and reliable option for so many of our Center City dental patients.
+Dental crowns are a viable and reliable option for so many of our Philadelphia dental patients.
 Covering up the problem tooth after it’s been treated is the best way to repair your smile and keep it strong and healthy.
-Contact us at Dentistry for Life in Center City to schedule your appointment to talk about whether a crown is right for you.
+Contact us at Dentistry for Life in Philadelphia to schedule your appointment to talk about whether a crown is right for you.

 Philadelphia dentist offers saturday and sunday appointments.